visgl/luma.gl/docs/api-reference/core/animation-loop.md

 * `reason` (`String`) - A human readable string giving a hint as to why redraw was needed (e.g. "geometry changed").

-If set, the value will be provided as the `needsRedraw` field to the `onRenderFrame` callback.
+If set, the value will be provided as the `needsRedraw` field to the `onRender` callback.

 Notes:
-* `onRenderFrame` will be called for each animation frame regardless of whether this flag is set, and the redraw reason is automatically cleared.
+* `onRender` will be called for each animation frame regardless of whether this flag is set, and the redraw reason is automatically cleared.
 * If called multiple times, the `reason` provided in the first call will be remembered.
 * `AnimationLoop` automatically sets this flag if the WebGL context's drawing buffer size changes.